Vrischikans have made it

 Welcome to the period of rediscovering and reinventing oneself!

-With Saturn transiting into Sagittarius, Tula Rashians will be out of the SadéSati period while Makar Rashians will start their 7.5 years of balancing Karma.
+With Saturn transiting into Sagittarius, Vrischika Rashians are out of the Sadé Sati period while Kumbha Rashians will start their 7.5 years of balancing Karma.

 Learn Sharanaagati which is the one and only and also the surest way out of the challenging situation you are in right now.